proditis/BugBounty-Journal/days/day5.md

 * `grep -Ero "\b[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,6}\b"` to grab emails from files

 ## Observations of the day
-Things went a lot smoother this times but i found my self doing certain things on the spot which became tiresome after a while.
+Things went a lot smoother this time, but i found my self doing certain things on the spot which became tiresome after a while.
 I am able to produce a large number of mostly accurate information with the pipelines, but its still not where i want it to be.

 The main toolset and methodology works waaaayyy too good right now.
 To the point that i now i have less than 30% of free runners time available on gitlab.